alexgibson/alxgbsn.co.uk/_posts/2017-12-08-adding-a-service-worker-to-jekyll.md

 Immutability to the rescue!
 ---------------------------

-Jekyll doesn't support immutable assets out-of-the-box, but luckily there is already plugin called [jekyll-assets](https://github.com/envygeeks/jekyll-assets) that can hash asset filenames for you (and more).
+Jekyll doesn't support immutable assets out-of-the-box, but luckily there is already a plugin called [jekyll-assets](https://github.com/envygeeks/jekyll-assets) that can hash asset filenames for you (and more).
 Once I had this installed, I updated my both my liquid templates and my service worker's `updateStaticCache` function to use the hashed filenames.
 This ensures that my service worker never accidentally responds with an outdated asset that a web page might be using, since the actual file names are individually hashed:

 {% highlight javascript %}
 function updateStaticCache() {